 The camera hardware inside a phone only tells half though story though.
 The way an image is processed also has a huge impact on the quality of a photo.
 This opens another set of problems with each manufacturer tuning their images slightly differently, resulting in different hues, tones and contrasts.

 A smartphone camera’s “zoom” is another thing that needs to be taken into consideration.
 The Samsung Galaxy S20, for example, claims that it offers 100x zoom, which isn’t strictly true.
 In fact, it only has an optical zoom of 5x.
 The difference is made up with its digital zoom, which isn’t zoom at all – it’s cropping and AI processing.

 Apple designs and builds its own chips.
-A13 is the latest and greatest work, and you’ll find it in all iPhone 11 devices and the iPhone SE too (which is a major plus point!).
+A14 is the latest and greatest work, and you’ll find it in all iPhone 12 devices.

 4. Battery life